 Once a student signs the Facilities Use Agreement, the student is bound by that agreement unless s/he withdraws, transfers or takes an approved leave of absence from the College.

-If a student selects a room during Room Drawand then decides to move off campus, the student must notify the offices of Residence Life & Housing and the Bursar in writing prior to May 31st.
-The student will be released from the Facilities Use Agreement with a $500 penalty assessed to their account.
-After May 31st students will incur a $500 penalty and may remain responsible for the full cost of the housing agreement.
+If a student selects a room during Room Draw and then decides to move off campus, the student must notify the offices of Residence Life & Housing and the Bursar in writing prior to May 31st.
+The student will be released from the Facilities Use Agreement with a $1,000 penalty assessed to their account.
+After May 31st students remain responsible for the full cost of the housing agreement.

 Students remain responsible for paying room costs if they decide to move off campus after having resided in a residence hall for all or part of the fall or spring term.